Swizec/nightowls/manuscript/sleep-science.md

 Especially how it relates to productivity and creativity, outline to be created when I've found&read more studies.

+[a lot of this section has been sneaked into how-for-programmers, perhaps it fits better there, or those bits should be pulled from there to here]

 ### Shifting sleep schedules